StaxWP/visibility-logic-elementor/readme.txt

 Yes.
 Enable Visibility Logic on any widget, section or container, go to User Role conditions and select "Logged in users".
 The element will only be visible to authenticated users.
 Guests will see nothing (or a fallback message with Pro).

 = How do I schedule content to show at a specific date and time? = Use the **Date Time** condition.
-You can set a "From" and "To" date to display content only during a specific period — perfect for sales, events, promotions or limited-time offers.
+You can set a "From" and "To" date to display content only during a specific period.
+This is useful for sales, events, promotions or limited-time offers.
 All times are based on your WordPress server time.

 = Does it work with Elementor containers and Flexbox? = Yes.
 Visibility Logic fully supports Elementor's Flexbox containers, classic sections, and nested containers.
 You can also enable "Hide when empty" on a container to automatically hide it when all child widgets are hidden by visibility conditions.